How to Set Up a New Gas Connection and Supply

 To make the new gas connection process as simple as possible, make sure you have everything you need before calling the distributor:

 - Check the map and table below to find out who your local gas distributor is.
-If you’re still unsure who this is, you can ask an energy expert on 020 3936 0059 or get a free callback.

 - Find out how far away the gas mains are.
 The price could change dramatically the further away your house is to the mains, as the distributor might have to add extra piping, or reroute existing pipes to connect you to the main gas supply.